vivian-ng/Hardware/MRR_ESPA/README.md

-# MRR ESP 3DP
+# MRR ESPA
-## 3D printer control board based on ESP32
+## A basic 3D printer control board based on ESP32

 This is a bare-minimum 3D printer control board based on the ESP32 microcontroller, which comes with built-in WiFi and BlueTooth.